GlareDB/glaredb.github.io/tutorials/interop-with-pandas-and-polars.md

 many interesting workflows for data exploration as well as integration with other data tools.

-## Select from a Pandas or Polars dataframe with GlareDB
+## Select from a Pandas or Polars Dataframe with GlareDB

 If you have a Pandas dataframe in memory, you can readily select from
 it: